mickeyboxell/oci-service-operator/docs/installation.md

 ### Deploy OSOK

-The OCI Service Operator for Kubernetes is packaged as Operator Lifecycle Manager (OLM) Bundle for making it easy to install in Kubernetes Clusters.
-The bundle can be downloaded as docker image using below command.
+The OCI Service Operator for Kubernetes (OSOK) is packaged as Operator Lifecycle Manager (OLM) bundle to make it easy to install in Kubernetes Clusters.
+The bundle can be downloaded as docker image using the command below:

 ```bash
 $ docker pull iad.ocir.io/oracle/oci-service-operator-bundle:0.0.2
 ```

-The OSOK OLM bundle contains all the required details like CRDs, RBACs, Configmaps, deployment which will install the OSOK in the kubernetes cluster.
+The OSOK OLM bundle contains all the required details (CRDs, RBACs, configmaps, deployments, etc.) to install the OSOK in the Kubernetes cluster.

-Install the OSOK Operator in the Kubernetes Cluster using below command
+Install the OSOK Operator in the Kubernetes Cluster:

 ```bash
 $ operator-sdk run bundle iad.ocir.io/oracle/oci-service-operator-bundle:0.0.2
 ```

-Upgrade the OSOK Operator in the Kubernetes Cluster using below command
+Upgrade the OSOK Operator in the Kubernetes Cluster:

 ```bash
 $ operator-sdk run bundle-upgrade iad.ocir.io/oracle/oci-service-operator-bundle:0.0.2